machinekoder/pickit-docs/docs/faq/general/how-to-edit-existing-teach-model.rst

 On the top left corner of the **Model** view, there is a **Auto-snap crop box** checkbox.
 If this option is enabled, the green model box automatically adjusts to the limits of the model points.
-This is useful for the user to check if the model contains undesired points that are difficult to spot.
+This is useful for you to check if the model contains undesired points that are difficult to spot.

 **If there are no undesired points in the model, the auto-snapped model box bounds the model points cleanly.**

 .. image:: /assets/images/Documentation/Teach-model-autosnap-on-clean.png

-**If the model contains undesired points that are difficult to see, the auto-snapped model box seems larger than the actual model.**
+**If the model contains undesired points that are difficult to see, the auto-snapped model box seems larger than the actual model.
+In the model shown below, undesired points can be found on the top right corner of the model bounding box.**

 .. image:: /assets/images/Documentation/Teach-model-autosnap-on-ghostpoints.png

-If the auto-snap option is disabled, the green model box is set to whatever the user defines using the model arrows.
+If the auto-snap option is disabled, the green model box is set to whatever you define using the model arrows.

 .. image:: /assets/images/Documentation/Teach-model-autosnap-off.png